 Under 3 months: About 60% resolve spontaneously by 3 months of age, so conservative observation is recommended

 3 to 6 months: High likelihood of spontaneous resolution.
 Probing carries a risk of severe sepsis as a complication.
-Watchful waiting is preferable, but some facilities perform probing at this age because the infant is easier to immobilize
+Watchful waiting is preferable, but some facilities perform probing at this age because it is easier to immobilize the infant

 6 to 12 months: Spontaneous resolution gradually becomes less likely.
-As the child grows, immobilization becomes more difficult, so if probing under local anesthesia is chosen, this period is recommended
+As immobilization becomes more difficult with growth, this period is recommended for probing under local anesthesia

 12 months or older: Spontaneous resolution is still possible but less likely.
 Considering difficulty in immobilization and impact on mental development, general anesthesia may be required